dkrapohl/ASCII_OCR/readme.md

     1. There is no logging in this solution
     2. No metrics are collected regarding counts of valid/invalid policies for auditing
     3. Exception management is limited
+    4. A github action exists that will run tests on check in of a branch v#.#.# and should be extended for CI/CD

 # Dependencies
     Ensure your console path is in the project root (/kin_ocr)